DragonSenses/Algorithms/LeetCode/57-insert-interval/problem.md

 2. How to merge two overlapping intervals?
 3. Given a list of N intervals in ascending order of their 'start' values, how can we merge any possible overlapping intervals in the list while keeping the ascending order intact?

+## **Intuition**

+To tackle the main problem, we need to understand three key sub-problems:
+1. Determining if two intervals overlap.
+2. Merging two overlapping intervals.
+3. Merging overlapping intervals in a list sorted by start values, while maintaining the order.

+Given these insights, the original problem becomes: inserting a new interval into the existing sorted list and ensuring the list remains sorted while merging any overlapping intervals.
+By using a linear search, we can determine the correct position for the new interval and merge intervals as needed.